Industries · Healthcare

 Healthcare-specific FAQ

-Does intranet.ai sign a BAA? intranet.ai as a software provider doesn't typically act as a business associate because we don't access customer documents.
+Does docs365.ai sign a BAA? docs365.ai as a software provider doesn't typically act as a business associate because we don't access customer documents.
 The BAA that matters for HIPAA is the one between you and Microsoft for M365 — that covers the platform where documents actually live.
-If your organization requires a BAA with intranet.ai for specific reasons, talk to us during the assessment.
+If your organization requires a BAA with docs365.ai for specific reasons, talk to us during the assessment.

 Is this HIPAA-certified?
 HIPAA has no product-certification scheme.
 What matters is whether the system supports your ability to meet your HIPAA obligations.
 The product provides capabilities healthcare customers use as part of their HIPAA programs; adequacy is determined by your compliance team.